Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

 .. image:: screenshots/viewer/imageTimerules.png
    :width: 7.5in
-Figure 8: Times displayed for different dataset for a given viewer time (the vertical line).
-The blue dots indicate the times at which a dataset has values.
-The red dots indicate the values displayed.

 Figure 8 Times displayed for different dataset for a given viewer time (the vertical line).
 The blue dots indicate the times at which a dataset